NeoInversion/rbxaltunlocker/README.md

 deleted.

 ## Usage
-Run this before launching a Roblox instance and you'll be able to run several instances on different accounts.
+Run before launching the first Roblox instance.
+You must use different accounts — no account may have more than one instance open at a time.

+## Contributions
+[@littensy](https://github.com/littensy) for designing the icon